stanwood/handbook/md_manual.md

 ## I. Background

-True to our mantra of transparency and openness I want to share how to ”handle” me.
+True to our mantra of transparency and openness, I want to share how to ”handle” me.
 This is both an attempt to make the communication you have with me more pleasant, productive and inspiring, but also I would like you to help me grow into a better person.

 ### General Rule

-9 times out of 10 I am wrong and what I ask for is half baked, ill-informed or down right stupid.
+9 times out of 10 I am wrong and what I ask for is half-baked, ill-informed or downright stupid.
 Please always hold my feet to the fire and challenge me.

 If I rub you wrong, please know that I am a flawed person with limited knowledge, an ego, short attention span and a flaring personality.